plashchynski/UoL-CM1040-webdev-datvis/README.md

    - Hint: Look up the `getString()` and `getNum()` table methods, and use the appropriate method to ensure the data is parsed correctly.
+   - Check that bars representing the proportion of female employees is correctly drawn on the plot.

 4. Look at how the rectangle representing the proportion of female employees is defined.
 Draw a rectangle representing the male